 We stayed in a luxury ‘Superior cottage’ during our magical stay in the village.
 This spacious apartment had a beautiful ‘festive feel’ with handcrafted Lappish crafts and room features, as well as a personal sauna and a gigantic bed to snuggle up in.
 The attention to detail at Santa Claus Village is incredible, everything had a hue of ‘festive red’ and touches of Christmas are everywhere you look, no matter what time of year you visit.

-At Santa Claus Holiday Village you can book an array of fun-filled activities and excursions, as well as the chance to meet the man himself, that’s right guys, Santa is in the house and accepting visits from all the good boys and girls.
-Obviously, I must be top of his list as I have been on bestest behaviour all year.
-You can also spend some time relaxing in the restaurants and gorgeous lobby area with a cheeky hot wine or three, just remember darlings, Klaus is watching you, so no dancing on the table after an evening on the wine.
+At Santa Claus Holiday Village you can book an array of fun-filled activities and excursions.
+It is the best place to see Santa in Lapland.
+That’s right, Santa is in the house and accepting visits from all the good boys and girls.
+Obviously, I must be top of his list as I have been on my ‘bestest behaviour’ all year.
+You can also spend some time relaxing in the restaurants and gorgeous lobby area with a cheeky hot wine or three.
+Remember darlings, Klaus is watching you, so no dancing on the table after an evening on the wine.
+It’s a wonderful place for a Lapland santa holiday.

 Clearly, this is the ideal place to bring the kids for a festive few days but that’s not to say that Santa Claus Holiday Village can’t be enjoyed by adults.
 We saw plenty of adults wandering around, their faces full of Christmas wonder, with no kids in tow.
 It’s hard not to love somewhere that is full of twinkling lights, decorations, mulled wine and holiday cheer, it is definitely worth a visit to delight your inner child.